tedee-com/tedee-bridge-api/howtos/operate_locks.md

 In this section let's focus on how to operate tedee locks.
-To operate a lock via Local API you need to be an administrator of the Tedee Bridge the lock is paired with.
+To operate a lock via Bridge API you need to be an administrator of the Tedee Bridge the lock is paired with.

 <!--//TODO - admin?-->